marionmari/pyGP_PR/data/mauna_README.txt

 #
 # The data in mauna.txt is a processed version of the following
-# original data (negative average values where ignored):
+# original data (negative average values and measurements for dates
+# after 9/2012 are not included):
 #
 # --------------------------------------------------------------------
 # USE OF NOAA ESRL DATA